Calypso Woods Finalized as a Conservation Covenant!

 Because we exceeded our goal, the additional funds will go to the Land Protection program in support of future covenants and ongoing stewardship of existing conservation lands.

-How can you still help?
+How can you help?
 The Land Protection program is the program with our greatest funding needs, please consider donating today to keep nature in our region tomorrow and forever.
 You can also join other HAT volunteers by joining us to steward and restore protected areas like Calypso Woods.

 Why: Calypso Woods hosts a diversity of ecosystems from dry to moist forests, open rocky outcrops to wet to floodplain ecosystems.
 Within this complex are ecosystems that are provincially listed as imperiled and of special concern.
 Young and mature forest here can be protected with your help to grow into old growth with time.
 Rare and iconic species living in this area like the Sharp-tailed Snake, Western Screech Owl, Elk, and Cougars will have a better chance at survival.
 If we want to keep human and wildlife conflict at a minimum, saving places these majestic animals can safely call roam and call home is a must.